Shared Understanding: What Great CX Leaders Cultivate

 Looking at a dashboard of metrics, and having the entire Team accurately interpret what they ‘see’ – unlocks a world of shared understanding.

-3. Interpreting how Customers behave
+3. Interpreting How Customers Behave

 When that Customer scolded you what did you ‘see’?

-Some Frontline folks will tell you that they consider the customer a ‘jerk’ after the Customer scolded them.
-They might also express feeling ‘abused’ or believe that Customers should ‘know better’
+Some Frontline folks will tell you that they consider the Customer to be a ‘jerk’ after the Customer scolded them.

 We hear Frontline conversations like these all the time when we teach folks how to deal with difficult Customer situations.
+Even in deeply Customer-centric organizations, real world discussion about difficult Customers needs to happen.

 Don’t assume that a shared understanding exists.